Using elevation bands on GOHUNT Maps to locate key mule deer areas

 When it comes to planning out a hunt, there are certain things I’ve been doing for a lot of years in my digital scouting efforts that as of recently, I’m excited to finally talk about.
-The reason I’ve been holding back was waiting for the release of goHUNT’s 3D web mapping application.
-And if you haven’t tried out goHUNT Maps yet, it’s worth a look as you will be blown away at the level of detail and different tools and layers that are fully catered for Western hunters.
+The reason I’ve been holding back was waiting for the release of GOHUNT’s 3D web mapping application.
+And if you haven’t tried out GOHUNT Maps yet, it’s worth a look as you will be blown away at the level of detail and different tools and layers that are fully catered for all hunters.

 The importance of elevation bands

 As you can see in the screenshot above, if you turn on all of the elevation layers for a state at the same time, it is basically a heat map of all the different 1,500 ft bands of elevation.
-Warm colors being the lowest elevations and cooler colors showcasing all the higher elevations.
+Warm colors are the lowest elevations, and cooler colors showcase all the higher elevations.